Rites of Passage

 Now, just like Isaiah, who wanted to "be the one" but lamented of his shameful past, and wondered how he'd be able to qualify for the task ahead of him, we all have done and said 'unclean' things, and we live around 'unclean' people, and may think our past taints us or makes us unfit to act on behalf of the good.

 But we have since made a choice to stand up for God; so although we don't have an angel hovering around the braiser of burning coals saying, "oh, I've got that", who in response to our self-doubt will cleanse our filthy mouths by the ritual of the power of fire, we have something even better (and way less painful).
 We have the power of Christ the son, who by the Father sent the holy spirit to dwell in us, to guide us, to order our steps, to be that conduit through which we can surrender ourselves.
+We are justified by our faith.
+I get that we will misstep sometimes.
+I know I have.
+But as we battle to reconcile our flesh, soul and worldly desires with our spirit each day, remember this:

 If we confess our sins, He is faithful and just and will forgive us our sins and purify us from all unrighteousness.